BaristaChai/SamsChai/README.md

-- 👋 Hi, I’m @SamsChai
+- 👋 Hi, I’m Kazz!
-- 👀 I’m interested in Website Design!
+- 👀 Interested in Website Design!
 Both back and front-end :)
-- 🌱 I’m currently learning Html, CSS, and JavaScript
+- 🌱 Currently learning Html, CSS, and JavaScript
-- 💞️ I’m looking to collaborate on nothing yet!
-I still have much to learn.
-- 😄 Pronouns: She/Her
+- 🍊 Pronouns: She/Her
-- ⚡ Fun fact: I paint! not super well tho

 <!---
 SamsChai/SamsChai is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.